Skip to content

 St. Patrick’s Day Parade

 The Crucians have been known to celebrate anything, and the St. Patrick’s Day Parade is no exception.
 With St. Croix’s diverse history and cultures, there’s something to celebrate year round!
 The St. Patrick’s Day Parade on St. Croix is known all over as one of the biggest parties of the year.
-People plan their vacation around this event (and I am sure past and current residents suddenly turn up sick from work to attend!).
+People plan their vacation around this event.
 Surprisingly, this parade is the only one on St. Croix known to EVER start on time.
-The grand marshall promptly steps out at 11:00am to allow the festivities begin…at least the official ones.
+The grand marshal promptly steps out at 11:00am to allow the festivities begin…at least the official ones.
 Many of the parade goers have already treated themselves to the local food and drinks that line the streets of the parade route.

-The St. Patrick’s Day Parade is organized by private businesses and individuals.
-The funds raised by the parade entries go to local charities and organizations.
+The St. Patrick’s Day Parade is organized by private businesses and individuals, and the funds raised from the parade entries goes to local charities and organizations.
 Thank you to the parade committee, the police department who keep the streets safe, the vendors who provide food and drinks, and the clean up committee – who clean up all the fun!

 The parade usually takes place on the Saturday closest to or before St. Patrick’s Day at 11:00am.
-Please check our calendar for the month of March to see this year’s parade date once it is confirmed.
+Please check our March calendar of events to see this year’s parade date once it is confirmed.

 The the newly organized committee and fellow supporters created a float comprised of a stakebed truck with a piano on top.
 Then, they hopped aboard, and started down the streets singing Irish and local songs and saluting passers-by who came out to see what was going on.
 Those who were already wearing green got into the spirit at once, while others who needed something green ran into the shops to find it.
 Some even joined the procession!
 Thus, the first St. Patrick’s Day Parade was born.
 To this day, it is going strong and is an important day for the community, beneficiaries and tourists.